adijindal30/MNIST-Digit-recognition-using-DNN/README.md

 X_train = X_train.reshape(X_train.shape[0], 28, 28,1)
 X_test = X_test.reshape(X_test.shape[0], 28, 28,1)
 ```
-Finally we use Keras sequential model to train, and use of Convolution, pooling , batchnorm and dropout layers to detect the handwritten digits from MNIST dataset
+We use Keras sequential model to train, and use of Convolution, pooling , batchnorm and dropout layers to detect the handwritten digits from MNIST dataset

+Finally we get validation accuracy of 99.40 using just 7,738 parameters, and 100 epochs.